CSU-CS150B/CS150B-Lab-Instructions/BeePractical.md

 RETURN: [['SOLITARY', 'Apis', 1, 2, 3],
          ['SOLITARY', 'Apis', 1, 2, 3]]
 ```
-## Step 2: calc_averages(filtered_data)
+## Step 3: calc_averages(filtered_data)

-Given the filtered data from the earlier step as a parameter to this function,

-calculate and return the average for three different columns of the table
+Given the filtered_data from **Step 2**, you are going to calculate and return the average for each one of the 3 following columns in the table :

-- the Imidacloprid concentration (parts per billion),
+- the Imidacloprid concentration (parts per billion).

-- bee longevity in bioassay (days),
+- bee longevity in bioassay (days).

 - and days paralyzed.

-Return these three values in a tuple with the form (concentration, longevity, days).
+Return these three values in a tuple with the form (average concentration, average longevity, average days).

-__We recommend you complete this using the helper function described below as it will make your life easier, however it can be completed without it.__
+__We recommend you complete this using the helper function calc_average(data, column_index) described below as it will make your life easier, however it can be completed without it.__
-### Step 3: calc_average(data, column_index)
-This is a recommended helper function that you can use to find an average for a single column, doing this function would help you with the earlier function.

-The function takes two parameters, the data you want to look through and the index of the column that you want the average of.

-Then it finds the average value in that column.
+calc_average(data, column_index) : The function takes two parameters, the data you want to look through and the index of the column that you want the average of, then finds the average value in that column.

-## Step 3: calc_minimums(filtered_data)
+## Step 4: calc_minimums(filtered_data)

-Given the filtered data from the earlier step as a parameter to this function,

-calculate and return the minimum for three different columns of the table,
+Given the filtered_data from **Step 2**, yoou are going to calculate and return the minimum for each one of the 3 following columns in the table :

-- the Imidacloprid concentration (parts per billion),
+- the Imidacloprid concentration (parts per billion).

-- bee longevity in bioassay (days),
+- bee longevity in bioassay (days).

 - and days paralyzed.

-Return these three values in a tuple with the form (concentration, longevity, days).
+Return these three values in a tuple with the form (minimum concentration, minimum longevity, minimum days).

-__We recommend you complete this using the helper function described below as it will make your life easier, however it can be completed without it.__
+__We recommend you complete this using the helper function calc_minimum(data, column_index) described below as it will make your life easier, however it can be completed without it.__

-### Step 3: calc_minimum(data, column_index)
-This is a recommended helper function that you can use to find an minimum value for a single column, doing this function would help you with the earlier function.

-The function takes two parameters, the data you want to look through and the index of the column that you want the minimum of.

-Then it finds the minimum value in that column.
+calc_minimum(data, column_index) : The function takes two parameters, the data you want to look through and the index of the column that you want the minimum of, then finds the minimum value in that column.

-## Step 4: calc_maximums(filtered_data)
+## Step 5: calc_maximums(filtered_data)

-Given the filtered data from the earlier step as a parameter to this function,

-calculate and return the maximum for three different columns of the table,
+Given the filtered_data from **Step 2**, yoou are going to calculate and return the maximum for each one of the 3 following columns in the table :

-- the Imidacloprid concentration (parts per billion),
+- the Imidacloprid concentration (parts per billion).

-- bee longevity in bioassay (days),
+- bee longevity in bioassay (days).

 - and days paralyzed.

-Return these three values in a tuple with the form (concentration, longevity, days).
+Return these three values in a tuple with the form (maximum concentration, maximum longevity, maximum days).

-__We recommend you complete this using the helper function described below as it will make your life easier, however it can be completed without it.__
+__We recommend you complete this using the helper function calc_maximum(data, column_index) described below as it will make your life easier, however it can be completed without it.__

-### Step 5: calc_maximum(data, column_index)
-This is a recommended helper function that you can use to find an maximum value for a single column, doing this function would help you with the earlier function.

-The function takes two parameters, the data you want to look through and the index of the column that you want the maximum of.

-Then it finds the maximum value in that column.
+calc_maximum(data, column_index) : The function takes two parameters, the data you want to look through and the index of the column that you want the maximum of, then finds the maximum value in that column.

 ## Step 6: print_stats(user_input, stat_type, stats)

 This function takes the user’s input, the type of statistic you are printing, and the statistics that will be printed.
 The statistics should show 2 decimal places.